Deep Learning in Practice III: Face Recognition

 - Extract a face using MTCNN in Python

 - Create the face embedding using FaceNet in Tensorflow and Keras

 - Identify the identity of a person from his face

 About the course

-Welcome to the course on Deep Learning in Practice III on Face Recognition.
+Welcome to the course Deep Learning in Practice III on Face Recognition.
 I am Anis Koubaa, and I will be your instructor in this course.

 This course is the third course in the series Deep Learning in Practice.
 It provides a fast and easy-to-follow introduction to face recognition with deep learning using MTCNN for face extraction and FaceNet for face recognition.
 My two previous courses deal with object classification and transfer learning with Tensorflow and Keras.

-Why the course is important?
+Why is the course important?

 This course provides fast yet comprehensive coverage of face recognition systems that would let you go from Zero to Hero.